How to Write to your B2B's Buying Committee Without Losing Half the Room

 It’s not about writing ten different messages either.

-It’s about designing one story with layers that gives each person a reason to say yes.
+It’s about designing with layers that give each person a reason to say yes and to keep the message moving upwards.

 3 questions to ask your Communication Team